 My child won’t join anything and refuses to try to play with new kids- she is so shy and says it is too hard.
 But in life we have to approach other people.

-First if your child is shy then these things are hard for her.
+If your child is shy then these joining and playing with others are hard for her.
 The big question is, what makes this hard?
 What makes her avoid trying new things and joining in.
 Ask the questions, because sometimes it is about the child not knowing what to do or how to join in.
 So this is where you come in, you will make a pact with your child and agree to try something out of your comfort zone and to work on something hard for you and she will work on this.
 She can pick any activity and she just has to show up.
 A good conversation to have is to use this comfort zone tool.

 Comfort Zone: Cozy, Creative, Courageous